gilron07/Ludis-IW/README.md

 ### Run Locally

-To run the project locally, first install all the NodeJS and Python dependencies:
+To run the project locally, first install all the NodeJS and Python dependencies using:

 ```
 npm install